Alek Thomas Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas is batting .176 with two doubles, a triple, a home run and four walks.
+- Thomas is batting .200 with three doubles, a triple, a home run and four walks.

-- Thomas has gotten a hit in five of 17 games this season (29.4%), with multiple hits twice.
+- In 33.3% of his games this year (six of 18), Thomas has picked up at least one hit, and in three of those games (16.7%) he recorded at least two.

-- He has hit a long ball in one of 17 games, and in 1.8% of his plate appearances.
+- He has hit a home run in one of 18 games, and in 1.7% of his plate appearances.

-- Thomas has driven in a run in four games this year (23.5%), including one multiple-RBI game.
+- Thomas has driven in a run in four games this season (22.2%), including one multiple-RBI game.

-- He has scored at least one run four times this year (23.5%), including one multi-run game.
+- In five games this season (27.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.